 When you separate or divorce, it is a distressing and emotional time.
-If you have a child this can be even more stressful, and can regretfully lead to a ‘tug of war’ for the emotions of your the child.
-Children can all to often be the silent suffers especially when their parents do not consider their needs as a priority.
+If you have a child this can be even more stressful, and can regretfully lead to a ‘tug of war’ for the emotions of your child.
+Children can all to often be the silent sufferers especially when their parents do not consider their needs as a priority.

 Some issues that may arise as a consequence of the separation are:

-If you are unable to come to an agreement about the best interests of your children with their other parent then unfortunately the Family Court may need to be asked to make the decisions.
+If you are unable to come to an agreement about the best interests of your children with their other parent then unfortunately the family court may need to be asked to make the decisions.

-The type of orders the Family Court can grant are;
+The type of orders the family court can grant are:

 If you cannot agree

 If you and your ex-partner cannot agree about the best interests of your child or children and you decide to apply for a court order before you go to court, you must first attend a mediation meeting.
-There are some exemptions for the need to attempt mediation, where there as been domestic abuse for example, but we can explain more, please contact us for further information about possible exemptions.
+There are some exemptions for the need to attempt mediation, where there has been domestic abuse for example, but we can explain more, please contact us for further information about possible exemptions.

 You may have to attend a court appointment and go to a number of court hearings.